 Installing fire alarm systems can protect your business and your customers from a fire outbreak.
-It is legally mandatory.
+It is legally mandatory in most places.
 But you have to choose the right system that fits your needs.
+Since there are a lot of alternatives in the market today, it is always best if you familiarise yourself with the different kinds of fire alarm systems available.
 Here are the different types of commercial fire alarm systems available in the market.

 Addressable Fire Alarm System